 ………..Only to get drenched by a canopy of waterfalls from the top!

-Arun Bhat, a friend of us did the trek to the falls a week back and has done is amazing stop motion video – 3 Minutes – of the complete trek from Castle rock.
+Arun Bhat, a friend of ours did the trek to the falls a week back and has done this amazing stop motion video – 3 Minutes – of the complete trek from Castle Rock.
 Please take a look by clicking the link below.

 https://www.youtube.com/watch?v=SONXtLR58VA